Get ready for a mix of creamy, crunchy, and all-around lemony, garlicky goodness that is also known as a creamy kale Caesar salad with avocado.

 Instructions

-- Make the Garlic Roasted Chickpeas: Preheat the oven to 400 degrees and line a baking sheet with foil.
+- Roast chickpeas.
+Preheat the oven to 400 degrees and line a baking sheet with parchment paper or foil.
 Making sure chickpeas are completely dry, toss in a bowl with olive oil, garlic powder, and salt.
 Place on baking sheet in an even layer and bake for 20 minutes (or until crispy) while you prep the salad and dressing.

-- Make the salad: Combine kale, Brussels, avocado, and parmesan in a large bowl.
+- Make the salad.
+While the chickpeas are roasting, combine kale, Brussels sprouts, diced avocado, and parmesan in a large bowl.

-- Make the dressing: Combine Greek yogurt, garlic, water, olive oil, lemon juice, Dijon, and pepper in a blender, and blend until smooth.
+- Make the dressing.
+Combine all dressing ingredients in a blender and blend until smooth.

 Notes